cbaldock/communitymaps-help/_en/overview-of-contributions.md

 ## What are contributions?

 Each project has categories, and every category has contributions which have been added to that project.
-Again, each contribution can contain text information, images, videos, and comments.
+Again, each contribution can contain text information, images, audio and videos files, comments.

 Contributions are added by contributors of a project.
 If project’s settings allow it, every person accessing that project can be a contributor.